 Jac van Meer

 Jacobus “Jacques” van Meer was born on 18 May 1958 in Wouw, Netherlands.
-As amateur, he won the Ronde van Limburg (Netherlands) and Omloop der Kempen in 1979.
+As an amateur, he won the Ronde van Limburg (Netherlands) and Omloop der Kempen in 1979.
 Next year he won a national title in the road race in 1980 and competed in this event at the 1980 Summer Olympics, finishing in 33rd place.
-After the Games he turned professional and competed through the 1980s.
-His best achievement in UCI World Tour races was 28th place in Vuelta a España in 1981.
-In 1983, he won Le Samyn and finished second in Paris–Camembert, both rated as 1.1 races.
+After the Games, he turned professional and competed through the 1980s.
+His best achievement in the UCI World Tour races was 28th place in Vuelta a España in 1981.
+In 1983, he won Le Samyn and finished second in Paris-Camembert, both rated as 1.1 races.

 Here is an interview with him on bikeraceinfo.com.

 “De Peet”, “de zwarte van Brakel” (the black one from Brakel)

 Peter van Petegem (born 18 January 1970 in Brakel, Belgium) rode as a classics specialist.
 He won Tour of Flanders twice (1999, 2003), Paris-Roubaix (2003), E3 Prijs Vlaanderen (1999), Omloop Het Volk (1997, 1998, 2002) and Scheldeprijs (1994).
 He also won Three Days of De Panne twice, in 1999 and 2002.